Roswell High School (Georgia)

-Roswell High School (RHS) is a public high school in Roswell, Georgia, United States which opened in 1949.
-It serves the entire city of Roswell west of Georgia State Route 400 and the city of Mountain Park, as well as small portions of Alpharetta and Milton.
+Roswell High School (RHS) is a public high school in Roswell, Georgia, United States established in 1838.[1]
+It serves most of the city of Roswell west of Georgia State Route 400 and the city of Mountain Park, as well as small portions of Alpharetta and Milton.
 Roswell High School neighbors both Fellowship Christian School and Blessed Trinity Catholic High School.
-It is also the second oldest of Fulton County's schools in the northern portion of the county, opening between Milton High School (1921), and Chattahoochee High School (1991).
-Roswell is currently on its third campus, which opened in 1990.
+It is the oldest of Fulton County's schools in the northern portion of the county, opening before Milton High School (1921), and Chattahoochee High School (1991).
+Roswell is currently on its third campus and sixth schoolhouse, which opened in 1990.
 The current building is the oldest in-use high school building in north Fulton.

 Roswell is a member of the Georgia High School Association (GHSA) and Region 4-AAAAAAA for athletic competition, as of the 2016–2017 academic year.
-The school's mascot is the Hornet, and the school colors are green, white and black.
+The school's mascot is the Hornet, and the school colors are green and white.
 Roswell offers 16 different sports, comprising 23 varsity level teams.
 Eight of the Roswell Hornet teams have won state championships, totaling 20 overall.
 The most championships won by a single team is seven, accomplished by the girls' gymnastics program.